Project-MONAI/model-zoo/models/segmentation_template/docs/README.md

 The `multi_gpu_train.yaml` config is defined as a "mixin" to implement DDP based multi-gpu training.
 The script `train_multigpu.sh` illustrates an example of how to invoke these configs together with `torchrun`.

+The `inference.yaml` config is compatible with MONAILabel such that you can load one of the synthetic images and perform inference through a label server.
+This doesn't permit active learning however, that is a later enhancement for this bundle.
+If you're changing definitions in the `inference.yaml` config file be careful about changing names and consult the MONAILabel documentation about required definition names.
+An example script to start a server is given in `run_monailabel.sh` which will download the bundle application and "install" this bundle using a symlink then start the server.
+Future updates to MONAILabel will improve this process.